CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 ### `checkIsTrue`

-We have created a function `checkIsTrue` that checks if an **expression** evaluates to `true`or `false`.
+Let's pretend that we have created a function `checkIsTrue` that checks if an **expression** evaluates to `true` or `false`.
 For the time being, you don't need to know how the function is implemented - you will only need to understand what the function does.

 For example,